povashraful/povashraful.github.io/_pages/about.md

 ---

-Hi there 👋

-I studied Computer Science and have been working on Deep Learning, Computer Vision, and Robotics-related problems.
-Right now, I’m working as a Research Assistant at AMIRLab, where I’m supervised by [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).

-I'm also mentored by [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my), who has played a big role in helping me grow as a researcher and build a solid understanding of the field.

-Lately, I’ve been going back to the basics — revising and re-learning the core ideas behind ML, DL, and CV.
-I prefer working on things that connect theory with real-world application.
-I like building stuff, testing ideas, and seeing how concepts actually play out when used in practice.

-Alongside research, I help my father manage his business — mainly handling finances and keeping track of inventory.
-It’s unrelated to tech, but it’s taught me a lot about staying organized and thinking clearly when solving practical problems.

-I also enjoy documenting what I’m learning or working on — sometimes through code, sometimes in videos or blog posts.
-🎥 YouTube

-When I’m not doing any of that, I’m probably playing video games, planning my next trip (been to 5 countries so far), or just taking time to learn about how different people live and think.

 Hey there 👋

 I am  Computer Science and Engineering graduate with an active interest on topics related to **Deep learning**, **Computer Vision**, and **Robotics**.
 Right now, I’m working as a (voluntary) Research Assistant at [AMIRLab] (https://amirl.org/), where I am advised by [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).
+I am mainly tasked with classification, segmentation related stuff.
 I prefer working on things that connect theory with real-world application.
 I like building stuff, testing ideas, and seeing how concepts actually play out when used in practice.
-I’m also deeply thankful to [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my),who has been a big influence on my growth as a researcher and helped me take things more seriously.
+I’m also deeply thankful to [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my), who has been a big influence on my growth as a researcher and helped me take things more seriously.

 -These days, I’m spending time reviewing core ML, DL, and CV concepts — not just to understand them better, but to figure out how to apply them in practical, meaningful ways.